-Our developer client appointed us as landscape architects on this proposed residential development project located in East London.
-Our brief was to develop a sketch landscape design to the satisfaction of the client and design team.
-Once agreed we proceeded with the production of landscape architect ‘s information to support a detailed Planning application.
-Our package of information included plan information and landscape architect ‘s design statement which included plans, sections, precedent images and explanatory text.
+We were appointed by a developer client as landscape architects on this 0.4ha proposed residential development located on a plot adjacent to a busy railway line in east London.
+Our scope was to develop a sketch landscape design to the satisfaction of the client and the design team.
+Once signed off we then tasked produced a detailed landscape design statement, with supporting landscape architect ‘s drawings, to support a detailed planning application.

-Generally the strategy adopted for the drainage of this site adopts Sustainable Urban Drainage Systems (SUDS) principals.
-Permeable block pavers are proposed in a number of location and excess rain will be accommodated within a number of the planted areas.
+Generally the strategy adopted for the drainage of this site adopts Sustainable Urban Drainage Systems principles.
+Permeable block pavers were proposed in a number of locations and excess rain would be accommodated within a number of the planted areas.

-Within the root protection areas of the existing trees to the north boundary our landscape architects developed no dig construction details and permeable block pavers were proposed.
+Within the root protection areas of the existing trees to the north west boundary no dig construction principles were adopted and permeable block pavers were proposed.
 This will help to ensure the survival of these retained trees.

 Landscape Institutes Work Stages: C to D